 You can also choose to shrink the footprint of unpermitted sensitive content in an Egnyte Connect source.
 For example, files with sensitive employee information that belong in the Human Resources folder may have been accidentally copied to several publicly shared folders.
 To avoid a potential leak of this information, you may choose to either delete these files or move them to a location within the Human Resources folder.

 - In the Sensitive Content tab, turn On the toggle to display only those locations with unpermitted content.

 - Check the box next to the location you wish to fix or multi-select locations that contain any unpermitted sensitive content that can be remediated together.

-- If you wish to simply move these files to trash, click on the Delete Sensitive Files option.
-Confirm the remediation to move all files with unpermitted content in the selected locations to trash and click Delete.
+- If you wish to simply move these files to trash, click on the Delete Files option.
+Confirm the remediation to move the unpermitted content to trash and click Delete.

 Note: You may choose to leave stub files behind in the folders to explain the missing content.
 These stubs are text files with the same names as the deleted files, but with just a simple message indicating the remediation.

 - Alternatively, you may choose the option to move these files with unpermitted content to another location.
 In this case, click Select location so you can select the destination folder for these files.